Uphill Travel at Great Divide January 2019

 Designated Uphill Route applies to all operating days.

 No “Post-hole” boot climbing.
 Ski-skin ascent only.
 Or “approach” short skis for snowboard descents.
+April 2020: Temporarily allowing Snowshoes and Boot Climbing.
+This will revert in the fall of 2020 back to the original rule.

 You may ski up only when the lifts are not operating / carrying public.